 “I am no bird; and no net ensnares me: I am a free human being with an independent will.” ― Charlotte Brontë, Jane Eyre

-3- Recharging Escape
+3- Escape to recharge

 Alone time away will give you the needed escape to recharge and be ready to face life difficulties.
 I would encourage you to mute your social media on such escapes.
 Social interactions, going out and being around people is wonderful, but could be very emotionally exhausting and recharging is a must.
 Escaping from the day to day life to spend time just with yourself is needed.

 “Reality doesn't impress me.
 I only believe in intoxication, in ecstasy, and when ordinary life shackles me, I escape, one way or another.
 No more walls.” ― Anaïs Nin, Incest: From a Journal of Love